openshift/training/beta-1-setup.md

 **Note: You will want to create a route for this app so that you can access it with your browser.**

+**Note: If you needed to pre-pull the Docker images, you will want to fetch `openshift/wildfly-8-centos` ahead of time.
+Also, if you were using sneakernet, you should also include that image in the list in the appendix below.**

 # APPENDIX - DNSMasq setup
 In this training repository is a sample `dnsmasq.conf` file and a sample `hosts` file.
 If you do not have the ability to manipulate DNS in your environment, or